What you'll learn in this blog post:

-Pipeline velocity, sometimes referred to as sales pipeline velocity, is one of the most important metrics for SaaS companies.
-It calculates your benchmark growth, i.e., your overall marketing performance, and gives you a great overview of where your prospects get stuck during their sales journey.
+Pipeline velocity, sometimes referred to as sales pipeline velocity, is one of the most important metrics for B2B tech companies.
+It calculates your benchmark growth, i.e., your overall marketing performance, and gives you an overview of where your prospects get stuck during their sales journey.

 Why is this important?
-Well, the more time it takes for a lead to close a deal with you, the more resources you spend trying to convince them, and the higher your chances of losing them to a competitor are.
+The more time it takes for a lead to close a deal with you, the more resources you spend trying to convince them, and the higher your chances of losing them.

-In B2B SaaS, where customer acquisition costs can get pretty high, you have to understand pipeline velocity if you want to optimize your sales processes and increase revenue.
+In B2B tech, where customer acquisition costs can get pretty high, you have to understand pipeline velocity if you want to optimize your sales processes and increase revenue.

-By pinpointing bottlenecks in your sales process, you can fine-tune your SaaS sales and marketing strategies to cut costs and close deals faster.
-Plus, having a grasp on pipeline velocity allows you to plan for future growth, making it an essential metric for business scalability.
+By pinpointing bottlenecks in your sales process, you can fine-tune your tech sales and marketing strategies to cut costs and close deals faster.
+Plus, having a grasp on pipeline velocity allows you to plan for future growth, making it a key metric for business scalability.

 What Is Pipeline Velocity?